|Age Levels:||5-10, 11-13, and 14-17|

 Dianne lives on the south coast of Western Australia.
 She was SCBWI Advisor for Australia West for 6 years between 2006-2012.

 Dianne has published 19 books ranging from picture book, middle grade chapter books to YA novels.
 Her latest titles 'In the Lamplight' and 'The Dog with Seven Names' were 2019 CBCA Notable Books.
 'The Dog ...' explores wartime north-western Australia from the perspective of a small terrier.
-The novel is shortlisted for the NSW Premier's Literary Awards and grew from PhD research into anthropomorphism in children's literature.
+The novel won the Australian Speech Pathology Awards and was shortlisted for the NSW Premier's Literary Awards.
+The story grew from PhD research into anthropomorphism in children's literature.

 Her other PhD Creative Work is another YA novel, 'The Shark Caller'.
 Dianne enjoys cross-cultural stories and this adventure novel is set in PNG and also on the south coast of Australia.
 The book was shortlisted for children's choice award WAYRBA.
 Other recent titles include picture book, 'Granny Grommet and Me' about surfing grandmas, 'Annie's Snails' and 'Light Horse Boy'.